 Few companies predate the 1900’s, but Fidelity Life is one of those companies.
 In the modern day life insurance market, Fidelity is one of the best life insurance companies within the U.S. for more than one product, and they have remained among the leading insurers for decades.

 Our Fidelity Life review will show you why you might consider them for life insurance coverage as much as many of you already do for your investments.
 They meet several needs where other carriers don’t, and affordable pricing helps make the purchase an excellent value.

-Our Fidelity Life Association Review for 2017
+Our Fidelity Life Association Review

 Originally a fraternal benefit society called Mystic Workers of the World, Fidelity Life was founded in 1896 offering coverage primarily to active workforce members.
 In less than twenty years, membership in the organization had surpassed 50,000 and the company had more than $100 million of coverage in place.
 By 1930, it assumed the name it has today.